BernardoTab/Ledger/README.md

 To get your current balance, simply send a GET request to the Balance endpoint.
 To view the transaction history, send a GET to the Transactions endpoint.

-To create a transaction, send a POST request to the Transactions endpoint and in the body you should send a dto in this format:
+To create a transaction, send a POST request to the Transactions endpoint and in the body you should send a json dto in this format:
 `{
 	value: X,
 	type: Y